Andres Narvasa: Career

 Narvasa taught at the University of Santo Tomas Faculty of Civil Law.
 Soon, he became a full professor of law, and eventually Dean of the University of Santo Tomas Faculty of Civil Law|Faculty of Civil Law.

-Narvasa started as Law Practitioner in 1952, as head, Andres R. Narvasa & Associates.
+Narvasa started as a law practitioner in 1952, as head, Andres R. Narvasa & Associates.
 He then became professor of law, 1952, bar reviewer, 1959, legal counsel, University of Santo Tomas, 1973, dean, Faculty of Civil Law, University of Santo Tomas, 1967–1973, vice-rector for student affairs, University of Santo Tomas, 1969–1972, member of the board of trustees, University of Santo Tomas, 1974 and president of the Faculty Club, University of Santo Tomas, 1969.

 Narvasa was appointed as the general counsel for the Agrava Fact-finding Commission, formed by then President Ferdinand Marcos and tasked to investigate the death of former senator and staunch Marcos critic Benigno Aquino Jr. The commission was chaired by former Philippine Court of Appeals Associate Justice Corazon Juliano-Agrava.
 As general counsel, Narvasa meticulously pieced together evidence to point out the military in the Aquino-Galman murders.

 President Corazon Aquino appointed Narvasa as associate justice of the Philippine Supreme Court on April 10, 1986.
-Narvasa served as associate justice until his appointment as chief justice on December 1, 1991, also by President Aquino.
+Narvasa served as associate justice until his appointment as chief justice on December 1, 1991, also by Aquino.

-Narvasa administered the oath of office during the inaugurations of Philippine presidents Fidel V. Ramos and Joseph Ejercito Estrada.
+Narvasa administered the oath of office during the inaugurations of Philippine presidents Fidel V. Ramos and Joseph Estrada.

-After his retirement in 1998, he was appointed by then President Joseph Ejercito Estrada to serve as chairman of the Preparatory Commission for Constitutional Reform, an independent commission formed to study the basic charter and suggest potentially positive modifications.
+After his retirement in 1998, he was appointed by President Estrada to serve as chair of the Preparatory Commission for Constitutional Reform, an independent commission formed to study the basic charter and suggest potentially positive modifications.
 He served in this capacity from 1999 to 2000.

-In November 2000, Narvasa became counsel for President Joseph Ejercito Estrada in his impeachment proceedings before the Philippine Senate.
+In November 2000, Narvasa became counsel for Estrada in his impeachment proceedings before the Philippine Senate.

-Closure of the Ninoy Aquino's murder case

-On the 24th anniversary of the death of Benigno Aquino Jr., Narvasa, 78, pleaded that Filipinos should close the book on the assassination of Aquino and that the 14 soldiers incarcerated should now be freed – “they have suffered enough;‘It’s finished.
-Since retiring, he plays golf twice a week, and enjoys being with his 15 grandchildren.
-He presently gives legal advice to ousted President Joseph Estrada.
-Narvasa considers the Ninoy murder still a mystery.